Alexander Murray (1755–1821): First Barbary War

 In early 1802 he was appointed the commodore of a small squadron sent to blockade Tripoli.
-In Constellation, he relieved Commodore Richard Dale (with whom he has served aboard the Trumbull).
+In Constellation, he relieved Commodore Richard Dale (with whom he had served aboard the Trumbull).
 Murray distributed his small force, so as not to allow a single Tripolitan ship to escape to prey upon American merchantmen.
 At one time he was entirely alone and becalmed in his ship off the bay of Tripoli.
 The Algerians sent out a force of small armed vessels propelled by sweeps to attack him.
 Eventually a favourable breeze sprang up, and Murray was able to counter-attack with such effect, that the Tripolitan vessels fled back to the safety of the harbour under the protection of shore batteries.
 Unfortunately, after only four months Murray was superseded by Captain Richard V. Morris, and ordered to return to the United States.
 He complained about his treatment to the naval authorities without effect, and remained unemployed for the next few years.